How to Become a Police Officer in Austin

-The first step for joining the law enforcement team in Austin is to complete an application, which can be found online, but must be printed and mailed to the Austin Police Department recruiting unit.
+The first step for joining the law enforcement team in Austin is to complete an application, which can be found online.
 Prospective cadets will then complete a physical ability test, including a timed 1.5-mile run, push-ups, sit-ups, and a vertical leap.
 They will also have to complete a reading comprehension test, passing with a score better than or equal to the level of a first-year college student.
 Candidates will also submit a writing sample and a take written psychological test.
-Once the reading comprehension test, writing sample, and physical tests are passed, applicants will be given a conditional employment offer, contingent on the remaining pieces of the application process.
-Next, prospective cadets will have an oral board interview, which will last about 1.5 to 2 hours.
+Applicants who meet hiring criteria may be given a conditional employment offer.
+Next, prospective cadets will have an oral board interview, which will last about one-and-a-half to two hours.
 Finally, applicants will have to pass a background test, a polygraph exam, a psychological interview, a medical exam, and a drug test.
-At that point, successful applicants will be placed in a 2-year eligibility pool for the APD.
+At that point, successful applicants will be placed in a two-year eligibility pool for the Austin police academy.

 Austin Police Department Information

 The Austin Police Department is organized into four regions and nine geographic sectors covering Austin city limits.
 All Austin police officers begin their careers in patrol.
 Successful performance can lead to increased responsibilities and transfer to special duties or units.
 Specialized units within the APD include, but are not limited to, the Air Enforcement Team, Bomb Squad, Motorcycle Unit, Metro-Tactical Unit, Special Response Team, Homeland Defense Team, and Intelligence Unit.